jkjung-avt/jkjung-avt.github.io/_posts/2018-04-14-keras-tutorial.md

    $ cp dog.1[0-3]??.jpg ../sample/valid/dogs/
    ```

-   After the steps above we ended up with the folllwing in the `sample` directory, which is how Keras' [ImageDataGenerator.flow_from_directory()](https://keras.io/preprocessing/image/) expects data to be organized.
+   After the steps above we ended up with the following in the `sample` directory, which is how Keras' [ImageDataGenerator.flow_from_directory()](https://keras.io/preprocessing/image/) expects data to be organized.

    ```
    ./catsdogs/sample/